ronnyml/snowplow-wiki/Python-tracker-setup.md

 To make the Snowplow Python Tracker work with as many different Python programs as possible, we have tried to keep external dependencies to a minimum.
 There are only two external dependencies currently:

-* [PyContracts] [pycontracts] - Python package that allows to declare constraints on function parameters and return values.
+* [PyContracts] [pycontracts] - Python package that allows one to declare constraints on function parameters and return values.
 * [Requests] [requests] - HTTP library

 These dependencies can be installed from the package manager of the host system or through PyPi.